Greater omentum

-The greater omentum (also the great omentum, omentum majus, gastrocolic omentum, epiploon, or, especially in non-human animals, caul) is a large apron-like fold of visceral peritoneum that hangs down from the stomach.
+The greater omentum (also the great omentum, omentum majus, gastrocolic omentum, epiploon, is a large apron-like fold of visceral peritoneum that hangs down from the stomach.
 It extends from the greater curvature of the stomach, passes in front of the small intestines, and doubles back to ascend to the transverse colon before reaching to the posterior abdominal wall.
 The greater omentum is larger than the lesser omentum, which hangs down from the liver to the lesser curvature.
+In some other animals such as sheep and cattle it is called the caul.

 The common anatomical term "epiploic" derives from "epiploon", from Greek epipleein 'to float or sail on', since the greater omentum appears to float on the surface of the intestines.
 It is the first structure observed when the abdominal cavity is opened anteriorly (from the front).